Alaska Fishing Trip Gear and Clothing Advice

 Simms offers high-quality waders with the most options in a wide range of price points.
 Patagonia offers a very solid product, too, in fewer options.

 - Suggestions: Simms Freestone Stockingfoot, Simms G3 Convertible, Simms G4 Zipper

 Starting in 2012, felt soled wading boots are banned in Alaska.
 Now you need a wading boot, while fishing in Alaska, with a “sticky” rubber sole.
 Several companies offer rubber sticky rubber soles.
 We are partial to the Simms StreamTread sole, but there are several other options out there.

 If you buy a studded wading boot, make sure they are removable so they don’t thrash up our tent floors at camp.

 FYI, we reviewed the Simms RiverTek BOA wading boot in detail, but a traditional lace up wading boot has worked well for years.

 We strongly suggest bringing a day pack on your Alaska fishing trip.
 They are far more versatile than just a hip or chest pack for storing water bottles and extra layers when you don’t need them.
 A waterproof or nearly waterproof pack is ideal (but more expensive).
 If you opt for a non-waterproof pack, bring Ziplocs for important items.

 A few companies have hybrid packs that have been optimized for fishermen with larger storage compartments on the back (think extra layers and water bottles) and small storage areas on the front (think fly boxes and fishing gadgets).

-- Suggestions: Umpqua Tongass 1800, Simms Dry Creek Day Pack, Patagonia Stormfront Pack, Patagonia Sweet Fish Pack, Patagonia Sweet Pack Vest, William Joseph Exodus pack, Sea to Summit Dry Packs, and many more….
+- Suggestions: Umpqua Tongass 1800, Simms Dry Creek, Simms Dry Creek Z, Patagonia Stormfront, Patagonia Stormfront Roll Top, William Joseph Exodus pack, Sea to Summit Dry Packs, and many more….

 TRAVEL DUFFEL BAGS